• Articles

 In Angular, when we use the HttpClient module to communicate with a backend service and fetch some data, after fetching the data, we can broadcast it to multiple subscribers in one execution.
 This task of responding with data to multiple subscribers is called multicasting.
 It is specifically useful when we have multiple parts of our applications waiting for some data.
 To use multicasting, we need to use an RxJS subject.
 As observables are unicast, they do not allow multiple subscribers.
 However, subjects do allow multiple subscribers and are multicast.

 A directive in Angular is used to extend the syntax and capabilities of a normal HTML view.
-It have special meaning and are understood by its compiler.
+It has a special meaning and is understood by its compiler.
 When Angular begins compiling the TypeScript, CSS, and HTML files into a single JavaScript file, it scans through the entire code and looks for a directive that has been registered.
 In case it finds a match, then the compiler changes the HTML view accordingly.

 Angular is shipped with many directives.
 However, we can build our directives and let Angular know what they do so that the compiler knows about them and uses them during the compilation step.